TimeToogo/PHP-Generics/README.md

 Getting Started
 ===============
 To get started with PHP-Generics must first set the following configuration:
- - `DevelopmentMode` - If development mode is set to true, the cached concrete types will be overwritten.
+ - `DevelopmentMode` - If development mode is set to true, the cached concrete types will be ignored and overwritten.
- - `RootPath` - The root of your project, the namespaces must correspond with the directory path.
+ - `RootPath` - The root of your project, the namespaces and class names must correspond with the directory and file paths.
  - `CachePath` - The path to use for storing the concrete implementations of the generic types.

 ```php